coderanger/coderanger.net/content/posts/react-patents.md

 To get it out of the way, code is in general owned by whomever writes it.
 If you write code as a part of your job, it is owned by your employer, give or take what is in your employment contract.
-Facebook does require a contributor license agreement for their projects, and the CLA grants Facebook some strongly worded rights for copyright use and patent access, but in the end each contributor remains the owner of the copyright in their contribution.
+Facebook does require a contributor license agreement (CLA) for their projects, and the CLA grants Facebook some strongly worded rights for copyright use and patent access, but in the end each contributor remains the owner of the copyright in their contribution.
 This means that while React is